 Chati accompanied Luke to the open plain outside Cantamaga where they had landed four days ago.
 They arrived just in time to see how another space ship passed through the narrow gap in the mountain ridge.
 The ship hovered above the plain to find sufficient space to land.
 The landing claws extended and several moments later the ship landed and the engines stopped.
 The ramp can down and Wedge Antilles and his padawan Yarmod Martan walked over to Luke and Chati.
 They both bowed before Luke, who answered their formal salutation.
 Chati looked in awe at the two new guests.
 Luke turned to Chati.

 "This is Chati Fonaldris, governor Toallin Fonaldris' eldest daughter.
-Chati, meet Wedge Antilles and his padawan Yarmod Martan."
+Chati, meet master Wedge Antilles and his padawan Yarmod Martan."

-"I'm going to tell my father that some new friends of you have arrived, master Jedi.
+"I'm going to tell my father that some new friends of you have arrived, master Skywalker.
 They need a proper welcome and a place to stay."
 She said, greeted the newcomers politely and walked back to the village center.

 Wedge, Yarmod and Luke watched her go.
 Wedge turned to Luke and grinned.

 "Is she a female Quelan?"
-Wedge asked.
+Wedge asked a bit surprise

 "Will she be your new padawan, Luke?"
 Wedge asked.